- Introduction to the policy statement

 - Purpose and audience of policy statement

 - General description of institution and clientele

 - Mission statements and goals

 - Intellectual freedom, censorship, and copyright

-- Collections in the library
+- Collections in the library and selection criteria

-- Cooperative Collection Development
+- Collection commitments

 The purpose of the Collection Development Policy is to provide guidance to Bemidji State University (BSU) librarians, staff, faculty, and administration for the development and management of collections which best support the University’s curriculum.
 The Collection Development Policy is a public document, available to all clientele of the Library, which defines the Library’s collections and the policies regarding selection, acquisition, choice of format and weeding or deselection of information resources.
 The actual procedures for the acquisition, processing, circulation and maintenance of these resources are not included in this policy statement.